HW-UD/Garden-builder-Java-/README.md

 # Garden Project
+   This Program was produced by University of Delawre Students.
+   Team members: Huawei Wang, Ruiheng Xie, Yuzu Wu, Baqiao Li

 ## Application Introduction
    This garden project is designed for customers who want to design a garden for themselves.
-You can design the garden by adding the trees, shurbs and flowers into your garden.
+You can design the garden by adding trees, shrubs, and flowers into your garden.
 You also can view the plants you added in different seasons.
-Once you finish design your garden, you can save the garden locally.
+Once you finish designing your garden, you can save the garden locally.
 ## Manual
 ##### Welcome Page
    - PreviousWork